-The next test set involved a classification using Probabilistic Neural Networks.
+The next test set involved a classification using Probabilistic Neural Networks (PNN) [194].
 Like in the previous subsection, recognition has been performed using 45, 9 and 3 classes.
-20 experiments, using a 2-Fold Crossvalidation on the 40 percent of the database were performed.
-Two values of the sigma value were ested: 0.1 and 2.0.
-Total recognition results for 45, 9 and 3 classes are shown in tables 5.23, 5.24 and 5.25.
-Results for the grab gesture are presented in tables 5.26, 5.27 and 5.28.
-Results for the point gesture are presented in tables 5.29, 5.30 and 5.31.
-And turn page recognition results are shown in tables 5.32, 5.33 and 5.34.
+We separate their results because there was a change in the experimental design: 20 experiments, using a 2-Fold Crossvalidation on the 40 percent of the database were performed.
+Two values of the PNN's variance parameter were tested: 0.1 and 2.0.
+Total (all classes) average recognition results for 45, 9 and 3 classes are shown in tables 5.23, 5.24 and 5.25.
+Separate recognition results for the "grab" gesture are presented in tables 5.26, 5.27 and 5.28.
+Separate recognition results for the "point" gesture are presented in tables 5.29, 5.30 and 5.31.
+Separate recognition results for the "turn page" gesture are shown in tables 5.32, 5.33 and 5.34.

-Since our distance measure is in the range between 0 and 1, the 2.0 value of sigma is excessive, but the 0.1 produces good results.
-These tests agree with the conclusions of the NN tests.
+Since our graph distance measure takes values in the range [0, 1], it is natural that results with a variance parameter value 2.0 are worse than with a value 0.1.
+Overall, these tests agree with the conclusions of the k-NN tests.